MicrosoftDocs/architecture-center/docs/ai-ml/idea/process-audio-files-using-ai-content.md

 #### Blob Triggered Function (transcriptions container)

 The third and final function is a Blob-triggered function that has bindings set to use storage account's *transcriptions* container.
 Any file that is uploaded to this container triggers the function to run.
-This function composes a series of [prompts](/azure/ai-services/openai/concepts/prompt-engineering) to Open AI to summarize the transcription, generate tag lines and SEO keywords, and translate into non-English languages.
+This function composes a series of [prompts](/azure/ai-services/openai/concepts/prompt-engineering) to OpenAI to summarize the transcription, generate tag lines and SEO keywords, and translate into non-English languages.

-Once complete, the final step uploads the Open AI responses to the *open-ai-results* container in the storage account.
+Once complete, the final step uploads the OpenAI responses to the *open-ai-results* container in the storage account.

 ### AI + Machine Learning

 This solution uses two different Azure AI workloads:

 - Azure Cognitive Services Speech Service
-- Azure Open AI Service
+- Azure OpenAI Service

 You can use Azure Cognitive Services Speech Service to transcribe audio into text using its speech-to-text capabilities.
-Additionally, Open AI's GPT models are used to process text that relies on the generative capabilities to generate tags, SEO keywords, summarization, and translation.
+Additionally, OpenAI's GPT models are used to process text that relies on the generative capabilities to generate tags, SEO keywords, summarization, and translation.
 Service to perform text content generation tasks based on the transcription.

 # Components